Quick Summary

 Gravity filters like the Berkey or ProOne are outstanding for home use during extended emergencies.
 They handle bacteria, parasites, and many chemical contaminants without electricity or pumping.
 I’ve run my ProOne gravity filter through multi-week power outages and it performed flawlessly.

-Portable pump or squeeze filters are essential for evacuation scenarios.
-During my Wilderness First Responder recertification in 2024, we tested six portable filters side-by-side on turbid creek water — the Sawyer Squeeze and MSR Guardian consistently outperformed in flow rate and clarity.
-My Sawyer Squeeze is my primary portable, and I keep chemical tablets as my secondary.
-The MSR Guardian is heavier but handles viruses — a significant advantage if you’re sourcing water in areas with potential sewage contamination.
+During my WFR recertification in 2024, we tested six portable filters side-by-side on turbid creek water.
+The Sawyer Squeeze and MSR Guardian consistently outperformed in flow rate and clarity.
+My Sawyer’s my primary portable, with chemical tablets as backup.
+The MSR Guardian’s heavier but handles viruses — a serious advantage if you’re sourcing water in areas with potential sewage contamination.
+For most people though, the Squeeze plus chlorine dioxide tablets covers your bases without the extra weight or the roughly $350 price tag of the Guardian.

 UV Treatment

-Contamination Type Matrix: What Each Method Actually Removes
+What Each Method Actually Removes

 | Threat | Boiling | Bleach | Chlorine Dioxide Tablets | Pump/Squeeze Filter | Gravity Filter | UV |